 of Mario Capecchi and on item 7, from chapter IX of

-O Evangelho segundo o Espiritismo,
+the book O Evangelho segundo o Espiritismo,

 by Allan Kardec, publisher FEB.